List of Monsters, Inc. characters: Celia Mae

-Celia Mae (voiced by Jennifer Tilly in the film series, video games prior to Disney Speedstorm, and season one of Monsters at Work, Roxana Ortega in Disney Speedstorm and season two of Monsters at Work) is a pink cyclops gorgon-like monster with purple snakes for hair, tentacles for legs, who wears a slick sleeveless green dress, with a gill-print design and a blueish green furry collar.
+Celia Mae is a pink cyclops gorgon-like monster with purple snakes for hair, tentacles for legs, who wears a slick sleeveless green dress, with a gill-print design and a blueish green furry collar.
 She works as a receptionist at Monsters, Inc. and is Mike Wazowski's girlfriend.
-When Mike is on a date with Celia at Harryhausen's, a Japanese sushi restaurant, to honor her birthday, a little child made herself known as the CDA Agents raid the place and use a device that caused an energy dome that engulfed Harryhausen's.
-Celia was among the monsters who were decontaminated at that time, which then forces her and her snakes hairs to wear neck cones after enduring the decontamination, much to her embarrassment; Mike did try to help her, but was stopped by Sulley.
-As a result, Celia is now angry at Mike and she confronts him the next day, and she unintentionally slips Mike's involvement in the incident the previous night while scolding him, which Randall discovers.
-When Mike and Sulley were being chased by Randall, Celia grabbed onto Mike, threatening to break up with him if he did not tell her what was happening; though Mike stated that they are trying to get Boo back to her room, Celia did not believe him at first until Boo appeared over Sulley's shoulder, startling her into letting go of Mike.
-Celia, having calmed down a bit, does a diversion by announcing that Randall had broken the Scare Record.
+When Celia and Mike are on a date at Harryhausen's, a Japanese sushi restaurant, to honor her birthday, Sulley intervenes by bringing a little child into the restaurant, who indivertibly makes herself known as the CDA Agents raid and subsequently quarantine the restaurant in a giant green plasma dome.
+Celia is among the monsters who are decontaminated at that time, which then forces her and her snakes hairs to wear neck cones after enduring the decontamination, much to her embarrassment.
+Mike tries to help her, but is stopped by Sulley.
+As a result, Celia is now angry at Mike and confronts him the next day, unintentionally slipping Mike's involvement in the incident the previous night, which Randall overhears and subsequently discovers.
+Later, when Mike and Sulley are being chased by Randall, Celia grabs onto Mike, threatening to break up with him if he does not tell her what is happening.
+Though Mike explains that they are trying to get Boo back to her room, Celia does not believe him at first until Boo appears over Sulley's shoulder, startling her into letting go of Mike.
+Realizing Mike was telling the truth, and upon seeing Randall chasing the trio, Celia creates a diversion by announcing that Randall has broken the all-time scare record, giving Mike and Sulley enough time to bring Boo's door down to the Scare Floor.
 She is seen again at the end of the film, having fully recovered and reconciled with Mike, and tells him that a box full of magazines has just arrived.
 Both she and Mike are surprised to see that Mike has made the cover of the magazine.

 Despite not appearing in Monsters University, Celia is seen in a photo in Mike's locker room, where he puts up a new photo of himself and Sulley on their first day as a Scarer Team, next to Celia's near the end of the movie.

 In the television series Monsters at Work, Celia gets promoted to floor supervisor by Mike when the board of directors puts him and Sulley in charge of the company.